 Sadly, most of the Cretans have not stuck to their original diet anymore.
 Their consumption of fresh fruits, vegetables, whole grains, and beans has dropped even as they maintain their consumption of olive oil.
 High energy dense foods, including meat, cheese, and other foods heavily-laden with oil have now become their new staples.
 Their physical activities have also considerably lessened.
 Thus, it’s not surprising anymore to know that many Cretans today suffer from heart disease.
 And, based on statistics, more than half of their population are overweight.

 It’s important to note that the key to the success of the Mediterranean diet is in the high consumption of plant-based foods, and not due to olive oil.
+Olive oil is not a health food at all as what many of us tend to believe it is.
 In truth, olive oil is one of the most fattening, calorically dense foods on earth.
 It contains 4,020 calories per pound compared to butter which packs only 3,200 calories per pound.
 Olive oil contains 14 percent saturated fat.
 As you consume more oil, you increase the amount of artery-clogging saturated fat in your body.

-If you ’re attempting to lose weight, consuming olive oil is not a good idea at all.
+If you ’re attempting to lose weight, consuming olive oil is not a good idea.
 Cooking your food in oil only makes your attempt at losing weight less effective.
 When you are overweight, oil adds fat to your plump waistline, increasing your risk of contracting diseases like heart attack and diabetes.